NuevoFoundation/workshops/content/english/jsappybird/repl-it.md

 ![#Can't find image](../img/repl.png)

-Here is the final output of the game:
+Here is an example of the final game:

 https://jsappybird-answers--nuevofoundation.repl.co/